ribalba/markdown.linktarget/README.txt

 Install through pip:

-    $ pip install MarkdownLinkTaget
+    $ pip install MarkdownLinkTarget

-To enable the MarkdownLinkTaget package and use it in your markdown generation just add it like so:
+To enable the MarkdownLinkTarget package and use it in your markdown generation just add it like so:

     import markdown
-    from MarkdownLinkTaget.linktarget import TargetLinkExtension
+    from MarkdownLinkTarget.linktarget import TargetLinkExtension

     result = markdown.markdown(textToRender, extensions=[TargetLinkExtension,]))